samw0907/TriSwift/README.md

 TriSwift is a full-stack fitness tracking app designed specifically with traithletes in mind.
 It enables users to log and track swimming, cycling, and running workouts, either individually or as part of a triathlon, including transition times between activities.
 The app provides insights, goal tracking, and performance analysis to help athletes optimize their training.

+Project Status
+This project is in early development.** Features and functionality will be added progressively.

 Features
 -User Authentication (Sign up, Login, JWT-based authentication)